Assistant Professor of Writing Studies/Rhetoric & Composition

 - Tenure or tenure track

-Western Washington University, with over 16,000 students in seven colleges and the graduate school, is nationally recognized for its educational programs, students and faculty.
+Western Washington University, with over 15,000 students in seven colleges and the graduate school, is nationally recognized for its educational programs, students and faculty.
 The campus is located in Bellingham, Washington, on the stolen lands of the Lummi Nation and the Nooksack Tribe.
 This coastal community of 90,000 overlooks Bellingham Bay, the San Juan Islands and the North Cascades Mountain range.
 The city lies 90 miles north of Seattle and 60 miles south of Vancouver, British Columbia.
-Western is the highest-ranking public, master's-granting university in the Pacific Northwest, according to the 2019 U.S. News & World Report rankings.
-Learn about Western's commitment and ongoing work in the areas of Accessibility, Diversity, Equity, and Inclusion at https://www.wwu.edu/diversity.
+Western is the highest-ranking public, master's-granting university in the Pacific Northwest, according to the 2023 U.S. News & World Report rankings – a designation we have held for the last 23 years.
+Learn about Western's commitment and ongoing work in the areas of Accessibility, Diversity, Equity, and Inclusion at https://equity.wwu.edu/.

 The English Department has 34 tenure-line faculty members and offers BA programs in Creative Writing and Literature, with or without a secondary teaching endorsement, an MFA program in Creative Writing, and an MA program in English Studies.
 Our MFA/MA students teach nearly all of our First Year Writing courses.
 The department also offers minors, including those in Professional Writing, Literacies, and Rhetoric, as well as Film Studies.
 The English Department supports Western's mission, which states that together with our students, staff, and faculty, we are committed to making a positive impact in the state and the world with a shared focus on academic excellence and inclusive achievement.
 We encourage applications from women, people of color, people with disabilities, veterans, and other candidates from underrepresented backgrounds and with diverse experiences interested in this opportunity.
 Learn more about the English Department at https://chss.wwu.edu/english.

-The Department of English invites applications for a tenure-track Assistant Professor position in Writing Studies and Rhetoric and Composition beginning September 16th, 2023.
-We seek candidates who can contribute in inventive ways to the department’s writing studies courses, and who have demonstrated scholarly and pedagogical knowledge in the broad area of Rhetoric and Composition as it pertains to cultural rhetorics and the literacies of diverse student populations.
+The Department of English invites applications for a tenure-track Assistant Professor position in Writing Studies and Rhetoric and Composition beginning September 16th, 2024.
+We seek candidates who can contribute in inventive ways to the department’s writing studies courses and our professional writing, literacy, and rhetoric minor, and who have demonstrated scholarly and pedagogical knowledge in the broad area of Rhetoric and Composition as it pertains to writing program administration, technical/professional writing, cultural rhetorics, and the literacies of diverse student populations.

-The successful candidate will have the departmental standard 2-2-2 quarter teaching assignment.
-It will be comprised of specialty courses in the candidate’s area(s) of expertise at the undergraduate and M.A. levels, as well as general education courses and other courses depending on the candidate’s interests and departmental needs.
-If the candidate joins the rotation as Director of Composition/WPA, they will have a 1-1-1 quarter teaching assignment while serving in this position.
+The successful candidate will have the departmental standard 2-2-2 quarter teaching assignment, which will be comprised of specialty courses in the candidate’s area(s) of expertise at the undergraduate and M.A. levels, as well as general education courses and other courses depending on the candidate’s interests and departmental needs.
+When a candidate serves as Director of Composition/WPA, they will have a 1-1-1 quarter teaching assignment.